TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-11-22-not-all-mixed-types-are-equally-useless.md

 }
 ```

-From the PHPStan point of view, this snippet is identical to a previous one.
-There is some variable `$videos` with `mixed[]` type in it. **PHPStan can't do any analysis on the `mixed` type**, as it can be anything from scalar, `null`, `false`, object, collection of objects and nested array of all above etc.
+From the PHPStan point of view, this snippet is identical to the previous one.
+There is a variable `$videos` with `mixed[]` type. **PHPStan can't analyze the `mixed` type**, as it can be anything from scalar, `null`, `false`, object, collection of objects and nested array of all above, etc.

-What we can assume from this code?
+What can we assume from this code?

 ```php
 $video->getVideoUrl()